-Note: This statement was updated in August 2019 to reflect the current status of this rule as finalized, but temporarily stopped from being implemented by a nationwide injunction.
+Note: This statement was updated in January 2020 to reflect the current status of this rule as finalized, but temporarily stopped from being implemented by a nationwide injunction.

 The Trump administration has finalized a change to immigration rules that forces families to choose between the things they need and the people they love.
 It would make accessing public benefit programs that help families thrive–programs like Medicaid, SNAP food assistance, public housing, among others–a disqualifier for immigration.
 The result: a sicker, hungrier, poorer nation, and an enormous step backwards from achieving health equity.

 A ruling by a federal district judge in New York in late 2019 temporarily stopped the rule from being put into effect, and the US Court of Appeals upheld that injunction in January 2020.
 This bars the rule from being put into effect while a lawsuit over the plan plays out in court.
 No changes have occurred or will occur until the rule goes into effect.
 Medicaid, SNAP, and housing benefits used before the effective date will not be considered under the new rule.